How Low-cost Allegiant Air Pricing Strategy Compete with Big Airlines ✈️

 For the past 15 years, Allegiant Air has a low-cost airline pricing strategy.
 It flies passengers from “underserved markets” like Appleton, Wisconsin; Bismarck, North Dakota; and Owensboro, Kentucky to popular vacation destinations like Orlando and Las Vegas.
 In exchange for the convenience of those nonstop flights and low fares, passengers have dealt with drawbacks.

 While the business execs fly on bigger airlines for their business trips, they choose Allegiant Airlines for their personal trips because it’s cheaper.
-Other airlines have the latest aircraft with Wi-Fi and TVs in every seat, Allegiant buys old planes to avoid hefty aircraft loans.
+Other airlines have the latest aircraft with Wi-Fi and TVs in every seat but Allegiant buys old planes to keep away from huge aircraft loans.
 And to get as many passengers as possible, seats don’t recline.

-But for small-town passengers with limited flight options, these inconveniences are worth it for a few days of sunshine.
+However, for people with limited flight options, these inconveniences are nothing compared to a few days of sunshine.
 Instead of competing for the big carriers for passengers on major city routes, it focuses on the people in small towns to fly away for a vacation.
 It brings people off the couch who normally have no reason to fly to holiday destinations.

 Instead of buying the newest, most expensive planes, the airline buys used, inexpensive jets.
 Its planes are 23 years old, on average, compared with the industry average of 14 years.

-The airlines bought used MD-80 which costs $3 million, compared with $40 million for a new Boeing 737 or Airbus A320 of similar size.
+The airlines bought used MD-80 which costs $3 million, compared to $40 million for a new Boeing 737 or Airbus A320 of similar size.
 Flying older planes has drawbacks, though.
 They burn more fuel and will only fly if the plane is full.
-This means passengers have to wait on the ground until there is enough passengers to squeeze in.
+This means passengers have to wait on the ground until there are enough passengers to squeeze in.

-But with Allegiant, the business has recorded 48 consecutive profitable quarters, and last year, made $87 million.
-But there are only so many small-town travellers dreaming of a week in Fort Lauderdale.
-Allegiant will add more plane.
-It will pick up 10 used Airbus A319s and A320s this year.
+But with Allegiant, the business has recorded 48 consecutive profitable quarters, making $87 million last year.
+Since there are so many small-town travellers dreaming of a week in Fort Lauderdale, Allegiant added more planes.

 Cincinnati/Northern Kentucky International Airport capacity by airline (% of seats): 10-Aug-2015 to 16-Aug-2015

 - Allegiant Air has adapted its cost-oriented pricing strategy and is more like a travel agency than a typical airline.
-They get their commissions from the bookings of hotel rooms and travel tours.
+They get their commissions from the bookings of hotel rooms, travel tours and rental cars.

 - Allegiant may be the cheapest tickets available, but cheap is not always a cheerful experience.
 Many of their customers experience delays, lousy service and extra fees for using their facilities.

-- Allegiant airline is capable of providing low-cost tickets because they have the cheapest aeroplanes and enticeing destinations – its not based on the planes or capacity utilisation.
-Many Australian airlines show interest in the Allegiant pricing strategy and business model.
+- Allegiant airline is capable of providing low-cost tickets because they have the cheapest aeroplanes and enticing destinations – it’s not based on the planes or capacity utilisation.
+Many Australian airlines show interest in the Allegiant Air pricing strategy and business model.
 Often because Allegiant Airlines has maintained its profitability for the past ten years by offering other add-on services on top of the ticket price like tour and hotel bookings.
 This is a good value pricing strategy example.